 One-click access from Okta to all of your AWS resources

 Customers can now connect Okta to AWS SSO, providing a user portal to access all their assigned AWS resources.
 By federating Okta with AWS SSO, end users can sign-in to AWS SSO with a single click.
-This seamlessly maps those authorized users into the appropriate AWS accounts and resources (e.g., Amazon EC2, Amazon S3) managed by the AWS Management Console, as shown below.
+This seamlessly maps those authorised users into the appropriate AWS accounts and resources (e.g., Amazon EC2, Amazon S3) managed by the AWS Management Console, as shown below.

-Centralized management of permissions in AWS SSO
+Centralised management of permissions in AWS SSO

-With AWS SSO, customers can centrally manage fine-grained authorization to access AWS accounts and resources.
+With AWS SSO, customers can centrally manage fine-grained authorisation to access AWS accounts and resources.
 AWS admins can create flexible permissions, aligned with roles and projects, and assign them to users and groups.
 This frees up the administrative burden of requiring setup in each individual AWS account.

 For example, you can give your security team administrative-level access to your AWS accounts running your security tools, but only grant them auditor-level access to other AWS accounts for monitoring purposes.

 By centrally managing users and groups in AWS SSO, AWS admins will have full visibility of who has access to what in every AWS account, and when those permissions were assigned.
 This helps your audit and compliance teams meet your internal and regulatory compliance requirements.
 It’s a win-win-win: Enterprise teams get the secure, frictionless access to cloud infrastructure, IT managers reduce the time-consuming nature of manual provisioning into cloud infrastructure—and your enterprise assets stay safe.